cwei01/cwei01.github.io/_pages/about.md

 Others
 ======
 - 🎓 If you are also interested in natural language processing and data mining, you can follow my lab and lab members: [KTL](https://ktl.buaa.edu.cn/home), I love them.
-- ✨[Zhuang Fuzhen](https://fuzhenzhuang.github.io/) is my current advisor, who focus on Transfer :earning and LLMs.
+- ✨[Zhuang Fuzhen](https://fuzhenzhuang.github.io/) is my current advisor, who focus on Transfer Learning and LLMs.
 He is a brilliant scientist and one of the nicest people I have ever met.
 - 🌈I am someone who is passionate about life, with a love for football, music, and travel.

 <a href="https://info.flagcounter.com/kvwb"><img src="https://s11.flagcounter.com/count/kvwb/bg_FFFFFF/txt_000000/border_CCCCCC/columns_5/maxflags_15/viewers_0/labels_0/pageviews_0/flags_0/percent_0/" alt="Flag Counter" border="0"></a>